-With the present study, its theoretical survey and research carried out in [2], we sought to identify the variables that, after the statistical treatment of Exploratory Factor Analysis (AFE) through the SPSS® software, converged on 3 factors: competitive advantage, strategy and profile of the entrepreneur that, based on innovative training and supported by ICTs, directly influence training for entrepreneurship 4.0 as a new vector for growth and development in Brazilian regions.
+With the present study, its theoretical survey and research, it was sought to identify the variables that, after the statistical treatment of Exploratory Factor Analysis (AFE) through the SPSS® software, converged on 3 factors: competitive advantage, strategy and profile of the entrepreneur who, based on innovative training supported by ICTs, directly influence training for entrepreneurship 4.0 as a new vector for growth and development in Brazilian regions.

-From data from [2], it is noted that the competitive advantage factor showed a high indication, compared to the other two factors found, which shows that it has a strong positive influence in the context of training for entrepreneurship 4.0.
-However, three factors are present, have their influence in this new era of entrepreneurship and influence each other contributing to the development of innovation in organizations.
+It is noted that the competitive advantage factor showed a high indication, compared to the other two factors found, which shows that it has a strong positive influence in the context of training for entrepreneurship 4.0.
+However, tThree factors are present, have their influence in this new era of entrepreneurship and influence each other contributing to the development of innovation in organizations.
 Finally, it is possible to say that entrepreneurship is related to innovation, that is, an organization must undertake to innovate.
 Another yes, depending on the results obtained and based on the discussions presented in the literature on the influential factors in training for entrepreneurship 4.0, it is concluded that the entrepreneurs participating in this research see first what advantage and added value the adoption of training for action Entrepreneurial 4.0 can promote more development and growth of your business.
-In general, the set of training and practices contribute by instigating the ability to perceive opportunities, improve capabilities and innovate in the development and delivery of new products and services.
+In general, the set of training and practices contribute by instigating the ability to perceive opportunities,